WalshyDev/personal-site/content/pages/blog/21_09_10-handling-file-uploads-with-cloudflare-workers.md

 Now we go on to the actual code part.
 When a user uploads an image this will be done as part of form data.
 This means that we want to parse the form data being received by the Worker so that we can handle the file.
 From this [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) we will get a [File](https://developer.mozilla.org/en-US/docs/Web/API/File), with this we can get the MIME type, name, size and of course, the contents!

 Assuming you already have the skeleton code we will start by parsing the form data that has been sent.
-This can be done with Request#formData like so:
+This can be done with [Request#formData](https://developer.mozilla.org/en-US/docs/Web/API/Request/formData) like so (remember to await this!):

 ```js
 async function handleRequest(request) {